 This film is recommended for use with couples where one or both of the partners have physical disabilities.
 This film is sensitively done and valuable in its explicit representation of alternative ways for individuals with physical disabilities to approach sexual activity.

 14 minutes color film with sound (music only) 16mm (reel)

-Multi Media Resource Center 1525 Franklin St. San Francisco, California 94109 Telephone: (415) 673-5100
+Can be obtained from: Multi Media Resource Center 1525 Franklin St. San Francisco, California 94109 Telephone: (415) 673-5100 Purchase: \$224 Rental: \$35